… or how the shipping company did it again.

 Piece by piece, I was slowly putting it all back.

-This is the lower part of the case pretty much fixed (still missing few pieces)
+This is the lower part of the case pretty much fixed (still missing a few pieces)

-Here is a photo of pieces that left.
+Here is a photo of the pieces that are left.

 I’ve used it in various places that needed a filling.

 Applying putty and sanding …. finishing in general

 So I finally got it glued all together but I still needed to apply putty to smooth out cracks.
 The photo below shows how it looked just after applying putty.